kana800/playground/study/projectintroduction/notes.md

   this is a recursive function and the `new-if` will cause an infinite loop. since `new-if` is a procedure, it will not check if `(good-enough? guess x)` is true. what it will do is evaluate the arguments of the function, even when the `guess` is `good-enough`.

+#### Lecture `2A`: Higher-order Procedures

+ High-order Procedures are procedures that take procedural arguments and produce procedural values to help us clarify and abstract some otherwise complicated processes.

+#### Lecture `2B` : Compound Data